jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 9 - TCP.md

 	- Connection establishment
 	- Tracking connection state

 UDP naturally does not face these issues.
 In addition, the protocol's small header size reduces overhead further, and the lack of congestion control means that UDP's only limits on data-rate are those imposed by the layers below it.
-This makes it naturally suitable for situations where data needs to reach another system q
+This makes it naturally suitable for situations where data needs to reach another system quickly, but not completely.

+A good way to think about this is to consider telephony, which itself uses UDP - if voice data comes through at a low quality (as opposed to simply cutting out), a user on the other side will be able to subconsciously use hueristics to determine what was said with a reasonable amount of accuracy.
+This concept of 'close enough' can be adapted to fit many modern usecases for the protocol.